March 29, 2010

 Chocolate Fondue

-12 oz good quality chocolate
+12 oz good quality chocolate1 c heavy whipping cream

 dash of vanilla